aws-samples/aws-hpc-tutorials/content/04-MPAS/01-spack-install-mpas.md

 Now that we've built a cluster, let's install MPAS:

+{{% notice note %}}
-{{%notice note%}} we're going to install MPAS via a Slurm job on a compute node, this ensures the architecture that we compile the code on matches the architecture it'll run on, it also allows us to use all the cores on a single instance to speedup the install: {{% /notice %}}
+We're going to install MPAS via a Slurm job on a compute node, this ensures the architecture that we compile the code on matches the architecture it'll run on, it also allows us to use all the cores on a single instance to speedup the install:
+{{% /notice %}}

 ```bash
 cat > mpas-install.sh <<EOF